pantheon-systems/documentation/source/content/modules-plugins-known-issues.md

 **Issue 2**: Uploading large import files hits the 59 second [timeout](/timeouts/), or you're getting invalid file paths.

 **Solution**: You can upload the import file directly to the plugin's designated writable path `wp-content/uploads/wpallimport/files/`.
 When creating a new import using `existing file`, the file uploaded should appear there as an option .
+There have been some cases where turning off the "Random folder name" option has resolved issues exporting large files.

 <br />